willkim1126/Project-Foodie/README.md

 To incorporate machine learning, the next steps are related to building a predicitve model based on the recipe dataset.

 ### Problem Identification
 The goal of this prediciton problem is to predict number of minutes it takes to make a recipe based on the given ingredients and tags.
 Based on the ingredients and tags give, the model aims to predict the complexity of the recipe.
 In order to quantify the defintion of 'complexity' here, column 'minutes' was used as it is intuitive to say the longer it takes, more complex the recipe is.
+Looking at the number of ingredients, we can say that more ingredients mean its more complex to cook, affecting the response variable, minutes.
+Similarly, specfic tags can be related to recipe being more or less complex.

 ## Base Model